luisschubert/uberJr/README.md

 `sudo pip install psycopg2`

 ## 3. Install PostgreSQL
+### OS X:
+Install the PostgresApp from https://postgresapp.com/.
-OS X -> https://postgresapp.com/ this is the easiest way to run a PostgreSQL Server on Mac.
-Follow Instructions on site.
+This is the easiest way to run a PostgreSQL Server on Mac.
+Follow Instructions on site for installation.
-Linux:
+### Linux:
 ```
 sudo apt-get install postgres
 ```